 You can sort the data and create formulas to answer these questions.
-But using pivot table is a better choice, pivot table takes few seconds, doesn’t require formula and produces a professional-looking report.
+But using a pivot table is a better choice, a pivot table takes few seconds, doesn’t require a formula, and produces a professional-looking report.

 In addition, analyzing data with pivot tables makes less error than with creating formulas.